jaredsohn/hnuserdownload/README.md

 ## Other ways to use it

-hnuserstats (in progress) makes use of this library and includes statistics.
+[http://github.com/jaredsohhn/hnuserstats] makes use of this library and includes statistics.
 That library will have a web frontend at [http://hnuser.herokuapp.com/] and Chrome extension frontend at [http://github.com/jaredsohn/hnkarmabreakdown].

 ## About